Rocket Science (band)

-Rocket Science is an Australian alternative rock band from Melbourne, Victoria, formed in June 1998.
+Rocket Science are an Australian alternative rock band from Melbourne, Victoria, formed in June 1998.
 They released four studio albums during their initial run: Welcome Aboard the 3C10 (2000), Contact High (2002), Eternal Holiday (2004) and Different Like You (2008), the latter of which was released months before their split.
 The band reunited in 2014 and has since released a further two studio albums: Snake (2019) and Push Play (2023).

 Contact High and Eternal Holiday charted at 60 and 67, respectively, in the top 100 of the ARIA Albums Chart, while Contact Highs single "Being Followed" charted at number 91 in the triple j Hottest 100 of 2002.

 History

 1998–2003: Welcome Aboard the 3C10 and Contact High

 Rocket Science was formed in Melbourne in June 1998 by Dave Gray (of The Hogs) on semi-acoustic bass guitar, Paul Maybury (Freeloaders) on guitar, Roman Tucker (The Martians) on lead vocals and keyboards, and Kit Warhurst (Velvet Tongue) on drums.
 The group released its debut single, "Burn in Hell," in 1999.

 Their debut album, Welcome Aboard the 3C10, was issued on 1 May 2000 via Modular Recordings.
 Several tracks from their first rehearsal were used on the album.

 Rocket Science's second album, Contact High, was released on 11 February 2002, reaching No. 60 on the ARIA Albums Chart.
 Michael Dwyer from The Age described it as "a refinement of a unique sonic formula that read something like this: schlock-horror/weird sci-fi films plus obscure garage-punk music plus massive vintage keyboard contraption complete with theremin equals Rocket Science."
 Carmine Pascuzzi of MediaSearch opined that "[it] shows good improvement – showcasing powerful rock and electronic grooves.
 They give a genuine tilt at the rock 'n' roll styling," where the group "demonstrates a purpose and ambition in delivering some infectious tracks.
 They are an interesting band with interesting ideas."